mmaldacker/Vortex2D/README.md

 A real time fluid simulation engine based on the incompressible Navier-Stokes equation.
 This implementation is grid based as opposed to particle based (such as the smoothed-particle hyddrodynamics a.k.a.
 SPH implementations).
-All computing is done on the GPU using simple vertex/fragment shaders and thus requires only OpenGL 3.2+ support.
+All computing is done on the GPU with OpenGL using simple vertex/fragment shaders and thus requires only OpenGL 3.2+ support.

 ## Dependencies